SCROLL

 1

-Customer opens PASSID app → Share → copies token
+Customer opens PASSID app -> Share -> reads out code

-The token looks like PASSID-AB3X-7YQM-K9PQ-3MNX.
-It is a one-time-use credential tied to the specific permissions the customer selected.
+The code looks like KE8V-3TXY-Z72L.
+It is a one-time-use token bound to the credential claims the customer chose to share.
+Expires after first use.

 2